EasyPost/easy-ui/documentation/specs/CodeBlock.md

 ## Overview

-A Code Block is used to display readable blocks of code.
+A `CodeBlock` is used to display and switch between readable blocks of code.

 ### Use Cases

-- Use a Code Block to improve readability of embedded code samples with syntax highlighting and automatic line numbering.
+- Use a `CodeBlock` to improve readability of embedded code samples with syntax highlighting and automatic line numbering.
+- Use a `CodeBlock` to allow the user to select between multiple `CodeSnippet`s.
+- Use a `CodeBlock` to allow copying code to the user's clipboard.

 ### Features

-- Supports optional line numbering
+- Supports selecting among several `CodeSnippet`s
-- Supports maximum number of lines before scroll
-- Supports multiple languages
+- Supports copying code to the clipboard
+- Supports a header with title describing the code block

 ### Prior Art